£20.99 | $37.95

 Restrictions and Resistance

-Edited by Anissa Hélie and Homa Hoodfar
+Edited by Homa Hoodfar and Anissa Helie

 This groundbreaking book explores resistance against the harsh policing of sexuality in some Muslim societies.
 Many Muslim majority countries still use religious discourse to enforce stigmatization and repression of those, especially women, who do not conform to sexual norms promoted either by the state or by non-state actors.
 In this context, Islam is often stigmatized in Western discourse for being intrinsically restrictive with respect to women's rights and sexuality.